 Oliver Stone

 Stone was born in New York City and later briefly attended Yale University.
 In 1967, Stone enlisted in the United States Army during the Vietnam War.
 He served from 1967 to 1968 in the 25th Infantry and 1st Cavalry Divisions and was twice wounded in action.
 For his service, he received military honors including a Bronze Star with "V" Device for valor, Purple Heart with Oak Leaf Cluster (to denote two wounds), an Air Medal and the Combat Infantryman Badge.
-His service in Vietnam would be the basis for his films depicting the brutality of war.
+His service in Vietnam became the foundation for the stark portrayals of war and its aftermath in his work.

 Biography from the Wikipedia article Oliver Stone.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.